-The fail-safe drug type of choice for those in hospitals suffering from unbearable pain, some of the most-common prescription opioid drugs are household names: morphine, codeine, Vicodin, Perodan and oxycodone.
-Even heroin, for example, is an illegally high concentration of opiate, but where do opiates come from?
-What makes them so addictive?
+It is the fail-safe drug of choice for those in hospital suffering from unbearable pain.
+Some of the most commonly prescription opioid drugs are household names; morphine, codeine, Vicodin and oxycodone.
+Where do these “miracle drugs” come from?
+And what makes them so addictive?

-Opium originally came from the seeds of the opium poppy flower.
-Even eating lots of poppy seeds in food can make someone fail a drug test due to the opium released in the bloodstream during digestion.
-However, poppy seeds aren’t the first source that gave humans a taste for opium.
+Opiates are natural substances that originally come from the seeds of the opium poppy flower (John Hopkins Medicine, 2018).
+However, poppy seeds aren’t the first source that gave humans a “taste” for opium.

-To understand the long term effects from opiates and the dangers of opiate use, consider this:
+To understand the long term effects of opiates and the dangers of opiate use, consider this:

-All human beings have had an addiction to natural opiates from birth.
-Scientists analyzing breast milk discovered that it contains a form of natural morphine.
-In the form of breast milk, this opiate forms part of the perfect food for babies, and this fact shows that especially in their natural state, opiates can be good for you.
-Expert author Sayer Ji from GreenMedInfo.com explains all about how this natural craving for breast milk may have been an important biological motivator to help develop the necessary bond between a mother and her child.
+All human beings have a “dependency” on natural opiates from birth.
+Scientists analyzing breast milk discovered that it contains a form of natural opioids (Angier, 1994).
+In the form of breast milk, this opiate forms part of the perfect food for babies, and thus, especially in their natural state, opiates can a necessary part of development.
+Angier (1994) reports that the natural opioids along with milk neuropeptides may influence the neonate’s brain and, therefore, behavior.

 The big question now is: